 5 – Hit the beach

-Ultimately though Bali is all about the beach and there are so many to choose from.
 The black sands of the north coast at Pemuteran are a low key base from which to head off on snorkelling trips in search of Nemo amongst the corals of Menjangan Island.
-Ride the surf at Jimboran and enjoy the legendary sunsets at Seminyak.
+On the south coast, you can ride the surf at Jimboran or enjoy legendary sunsets at Seminyak.
 Sanur is possibly the best location for families with its safe reef-protected waters, coconut palm-fringed white sandy beaches and café-lined boardwalk.
-Hire an SUP, enjoy a sun lounger massage and get your hair braided – the perfect spot to wake up to a glorious Bali sunrise and another day in paradise.
+Here you can hire a SUP, enjoy a sun lounger massage and get your hair braided.

 6 – Breakfast on the crater rim of Mount Batur

-Coercing children out of bed at 3am to climb an active volcano in the dark may not be everyone’s idea of holiday fun but without doubt it will be a memorable addition when holidaying with kids in Bali.
-After a reasonably gentle 2hr ascent, you can sit on the crater rim of Mount Batur, eating eggs cooked by natural volcanic steam in the company of some rather over-enthusiastic monkeys, and watch the sun rise over nearby Mount Agung (explosively out of bounds).
-The dip in the hot springs afterwards never felt so good.
+Coercing children out of bed at 3am to climb an active volcano in the dark may not be everyone’s idea of holiday fun.
+However, without doubt it will be a memorable addition when holidaying with kids in Bali!
+After a reasonably gentle 2hr ascent, you will find yourselves sitting on the crater rim of Mount Batur.
+Here you can eat your breakfast eggs, cooked by natural volcanic steam.
+Some rather over-enthusiastic monkeys will keep you company as you watch the sun rise over nearby Mount Agung.
+The dip in the hot springs afterwards will feel so good!

 7 – Time to get wet